SyedWasiHaider/QuranAPI/README.md

 =================================

 -Add Arabic (of course!!)

 -Add more languages

 -Conform to proper REST API standards

 -Add more functions

 Acknowledgements
 ===============================

-Thanks to Tanzil.info for the translation database
+Thanks to Tanzil.info for the English translation database